ryjen/libcoda-db/README.md

 Where Clauses
 -------------

 Where clauses in select/delete/joins have a dedicated class.
-For me it is syntactically preferrable to use the 'and' and 'or' keywords with the where clause operators.
+For me it is syntactically preferable to use the 'and' and 'or' keywords with the where clause operators.

 ```c++
 query.where("this = $1") and ("that = $2") or ("test = $3");